rails/rails/guides/source/working_with_javascript_in_rails.md

 ### Page Change Events

-When writing CoffeeScript, you'll often want to do some sort of processing upon page load.
+You'll often want to do some sort of processing upon page load.
 With vanilla JavaScript, you'd write something like this:

 ```